-Penn State Law and the School of International Affairs (SIA) offer a joint degree program leading to a Juris Doctor (J.D.) and Master of International Affairs (M.I.A.).
+Penn State Law and the School of International Affairs (SIA) offer a joint degree leading to a Juris Doctor (J.D.) and Master of International Affairs (M.I.A.).

 Students must apply to Penn State Law and School of International Affairs separately and must meet each school's admissions requirements.
-Students are eligible to start taking courses in the SIA program after successfully completing the first-year curriculum with the Law School.

 College-specific Admissions Requirements